lgiese/lgiese.boat.io/cam_engl.md

 <p>The following inscription descipes the Raspberry Pi Camera V2.1 installation, including an example for an automatic picture recording script combined with an auto boot script using crontab.</p>

-<p>The Raspberry Pi is pre-installed with the free-to-use operating system "Noobs", available on:</p>[https://www.raspberrypi.org/downloads/noobs/](https://www.raspberrypi.org/downloads/noobs/)
+<p>The Raspberry Pi is pre-installed with the free-to-use operating system "Noobs", available on: <a  href="https://www.raspberrypi.org/downloads/noobs/">https://www.raspberrypi.org/downloads/noobs/</a></p>

 <p>The Camera is plugged into the CSI-Interface.</p>